Best Lesbian Sex Therapist Services | Sexual Counseling

 Finding a good psychologist or licensed therapist can prove difficult.
 Finding one who understands LGBTIQ issues, and who can help with sexual problems, is even more challenging.

-Below, we’ve looked at three platforms that can connect you with qualified, licensed lesbian sex therapists.
+Below, we’ve looked at seven platforms that can connect you with qualified, licensed lesbian sex therapists.

-This online therapy provider connects clients in the gay and lesbian community to licensed counselors specializing in LGBT issues, including relationship and sex-related challenges.
+BetterHelp is one of the largest and most popular online therapy providers that can also connect clients in the gay and lesbian community to licensed counselors specializing in LGBTQ+ issues, including individual therapy for sex-related challenges.

 2. ReGain